mofasseldotcom/easy-to-use-git-tutorial/README.md

 	git config --list

 ###2.
 To initiating git repo we need to create a directory where to set the local repo named gitrepo.git
+	git init // or
-	git init gitrepo.git
+	git init gitrepo.git // gitrepo.git is your custom name of git repo

 ###3.
-When we create a file in gitrepo.git folder then we need to add it before making commit
+When we create a file in git project folder then we need to add it before making commit
 	git add . or git add filename

 ###4.
-Shortcut for status, log and for speedy add+commit
+Git commit:
+This step help us to set a custom message against all the changes that we made and added in last step before pushing those to remote repo.
 	git commit -m "commit message here"
 	git commit -a -m "commit message goes here" // it will directly add and commit. it must use with existing file that were commited before not very new file.

 ###4.1.
 To delete/remove a commit to switch head to that commit.
-NB: all latest commit that were commited after reset commit will be deleted.
+NB: All latest commit that were commited after reset commit will be deleted.
 	git reset --hard commit_id

 ###5.
 We can see status or log message